 Fighting a Lack of Confidence With Psoriatic Arthritis

-Alice Gottlieb, MD, PhD, chair of dermatology and dermatologist-in-chief at Tufts Medical Center in Boston, often sees her patients' self-confidence torn down by psoriasis and psoriatic arthritis.
-Although they are not all clinically depressed, they may often have a terrible self-image, says Gottlieb: "And many people who don't have the disease are happy to reinforce that image."
+Alice Gottlieb, MD, PhD, chair of dermatology at Tufts Medical Center in Boston, often sees her patients' self-confidence torn down by psoriasis and psoriatic arthritis.
+Although they are not all clinically depressed, they may often have a terrible self-image, Gottlieb says: "And many people who don't have the disease are happy to reinforce that image."

 Instead of beating yourself up or letting other's expectations get you down, pick yourself up by:

 Building your self-esteem.
-Psoriatic arthritis is a factor in your life.
+Psoriatic arthritis is a part of your life.
 But it doesn't have to define who you are.
 Don't shy away from others.
 Join a support group and spend more time with friends.
 Doing so can help you feel more comfortable with yourself and feel less self-conscious.
-"I've seen a lot of people in support groups develop confidence to be more proactive about their needs," says Petrow-Cohen.
+"I've seen a lot of people in support groups develop confidence to be more proactive about their needs," Petrow-Cohen says.

 Educating yourself.
 Learn what psoriatic arthritis is, and what it is not.
 It may help to know, for instance, that psoriatic arthritis is not contagious.
-"You need to become informed about your disease," says Gottlieb.
+"You need to become informed about your disease," Gottlieb says.